desmondcheongzx/AR-window-hardware/README.md

 ## Usage
 For an example on how to use the `multi_screen` and `gesture_interface` modules, please see `dual_screen_demo.py`.

+The `MultiScreen` class takes in video sources and output resolutions, and provides the methods to `start_all()` and `stop()` video capture.
+You can get all webcam information as a array via `get_frames()`, as well as send modified image information to the screens via `set_frames(frames)`.

+`GestureCaptureAsync` works in a similar way and asynchronously queues all gesture input until the program is ready to handle them.
+You can `start()` and `stop()` the gesture capture thread, and at any point you can call `get_inputs()` to get the list of gesture inputs that were detected since the last call of the method.
+Gesture inputs are saved as a `Direction` object, and calling each object's `get_direction()` method returns one of four strings: `'up', 'down', 'left', 'right'`.
 ## Compilation
 Before using the gesture module, be sure to first compile the code for interfacing with Python.
-To do this, simply run the following.
+To do this, simply run the following:
 ```
 make clean && make
 ```